-The alias ceased activity online some years ago now, so it's unlikely we're ever going to find out the Bitcoin creator's identity.
+The alias ceased all online activity some years ago, so it's unlikely that anyone is ever going to find out the identity of Bitcoin’s creator.

 Yes, every single transaction you make with Bitcoin is entirely anonymous.
 Unlike your bank account, which can be tracked by the bank itself, as well as the federal government, your Bitcoin transactions are for your eyes only.

 There is no superpower behind Bitcoin.
-It's a deregulated network propped up by the people.
+It's a deregulated network supported by the people.
 Therefore, even if your transactions weren't anonymous, there wouldn't be anyone there to even look at them.

-That being said, Bitcoin has been programmed with the most state-of-the-art encryption that we have ever seen, so don't worry about any privacy concerns.
+That being said, Bitcoin has been programmed with the most state-of-the-art encryption ever seen, so don't worry about any privacy concerns.